 This controversy confirms that the gospel is at stake and therefore an essential step for the BGC to serve its purpose as a vital base of operations for the global dissemination of the gospel is for us to determine just what that gospel is.
 Given these two mutually exclusive soteriologies, the claims of the gospels that arise from them need to be clarified.
 Given that two disparate soteriological and gospel interpretations cannot both be true, it is imperative that there be further focused interdisciplinary research and discussion on this matter.

 I have argued that the presence of these mutually exclusive soteriologies and gospel messages indicates that the hermeneutical enterprise has been left unattended by evangelicals with respect to its logical and moral coherence.
 The church is in denial of this fact.
 It is accommodating intellectual indifference on this matter.
 The question of what constitutes proper interpretation is of critical importance in light of claims to have properly exegeted the texts but with incompatible results.
 The hermeneutical question here is vitally and inextricably linked to possessing and understanding an authoritative divine revelation.
 If we have been given divine revelation in written form, it is therefore incumbent upon us to be continually engaged in the investigation, mutual recognition, reiteration and application of sound, hermeneutical principles to the interpretation of that text.
 This is not just a matter of each side bandying about contradictory interpretive conclusions, but rather requiring an account of how one came to those conclusions and whether it is necessary that they exhibit logical and moral coherence, consistency and non-contradiction.
-It is not enough for the non-Calvinist to point out the incoherence, inconsistencies and contradictions within Calvinism or the rational incoherence of its theistic determinism, problems that Calvinists themselves admit to, but by dichotomizing exegesis from the deliberations and deliverances of philosophical and moral reasoning, nevertheless stand upon their exegesis and ultimately flee to mystery to deal with the logical and moral incoherence of that exegesis.
+It is not enough for the non-Calvinist to point out the incoherence, inconsistencies and contradictions within Calvinism or the rational incoherence of its theistic determinism, problems that Calvinists themselves admit to.
+Rather, evangelicals need to either affirm or deny that dichotomizing exegesis from the deliberations and deliverances of philosophical and moral reasoning is hermeneutically legitimate.
+Evangelicals need to affirm or deny that it is part of a sound hermeneutic to ultimately flee to mystery to deal with logical and moral incoherence in one’s exegesis.